kpreid/all-is-cubes/all-is-cubes-desktop/README.md

 Your system must have these installed:

 * OpenGL.
-(Note: This excludes macOS on ARM computers.)
+(Note: This excludes macOS on ARM computers.
+TODO: Add a feature to disable these)
 * The `cmake` build tool.
 (This is used to build GLFW.)
+* If on Linux, then `wayland-client` headers.

 Usage
 -----